-This is the same section discussed in the bull trout portion of this report.
-North Coal is one of four where we get estimates for both bull trout and cutthroat trout.
-We have sampled here annually since 1982 and estimated numbers of Age I and older cutthroat trout have ranged from 111 in 2001 to 27 in 1983 (Figure 18, Appendix C-15).
+This is the same section discussed in the juvenile bull trout abundance portion of this report.
+North Coal is one of four where we get estimates for both bull trout and cutthroat trout in the same monitoring section.
+We sampled annually since 1982 and the estimated numbers of Age I and older cutthroat trout ranged from 111 in 2001 to 27 in 1983 (Figure 18, Appendix C-15).
 The average over the 23-year period is 57 fish.
 Densities have ranged from 9.94 to 2.36 averaging 5.44 Age I and older cutthroat trout per 100 m2 of stream surface area (Figure 18).

+There may be an increasing trend in cutthroat trout abundance over the surveyed time period.
 It appears that cutthroat densities have steadily increased in this section while bull trout densities declined sharply in the early 1990s (see the discussion of bull trout abundance).
 At first glance, one could suggest competition was occurring between these two coevolved species, but closer examination shows that cutthroat densities were increasing even during the years when juvenile bull trout densities were highest.
-Due to large behavioral differences niche overlap is minimal between these two species and while not totally lacking, competition is likely slight.
+Due to large behavioral differences, niche overlap is minimal between these two species and while not totally lacking, competition is likely only slight.